Everyone Sees but No One Understands

 “Yay.”
 She grimaced.

-Andy was measuring the guy from head to toe.
-On the other side, Danielle had a different opinion.
+“I don’t like him.”
+Andy started, measuring the guy from head to toe.

 “But he’s only a student.
 What can he do?
 He doesn’t even know what’s going on,” Danielle continued to defend the human, making Andy scoff at her naivety.

-“You don’t know, either,” Zoe mumbled to the side.
-That instantly grabbed the guy’s attention.
+“You don’t know, either.”
+Zoe mumbled to the side.

 “Is that your name?” the boy, Ezekiel, asked jokingly.